 3. Add Sheets and a Duvet to Your Cozy Bed

 This next step is essential.
-To make the best bed ever, you are going to need two sets of sheets and a duvet insert.
+To make the best bed ever, you are going to need two top sheets, a fitted sheet, and a duvet insert or down comforter

 Directions for Putting Sheets and Duvet on Your Bed